mvolkmann/blog/src/flutter.md

 `primarySwatch` is a `MaterialColor` object that specifies many shades of colors to be used throughout the app.
 `textTheme` sets the styling of many kinds of text.
+TODO: How can you set the default color of all `Icon` widgets?

 For example: